alessio-buda/AI-Academy-Final-Project/docs/source/installation.rst

    Make sure you've installed the package in editable mode with ``pip install -e .``

 **API Key Issues**:
-   Verify your environment variables are correctly set and the API keys are valid
+   Verify your Azure OpenAI configuration:

+   - Check that your Azure OpenAI service is active
+   - Ensure the endpoint URL is correct
+   - Verify the API version matches your deployment
+   - Confirm your models are properly deployed

 **Memory Issues**:
    The system requires significant memory for LLM operations.
 Ensure you have at least 4GB available

 **Qdrant Connection Issues**:
+   If you encounter Qdrant-related errors:

-   If using local Qdrant, ensure Docker is running and the service is accessible on port 6333
+   - **Local Qdrant**: Ensure Qdrant server is running on port 6333
+   - **Qdrant Cloud**: Verify your cluster URL and API key are correct
+   - **Network**: Check firewall settings and network connectivity
+   - **Configuration**: Ensure QDRANT_URL is properly formatted

+**Embedding Issues**:
+   If you encounter embedding-related problems:

+   - Verify your embedding deployment name matches AZURE_OPENAI_EMBEDDING_DEPLOYMENT
+   - Check that the text-embedding-ada-002 model is deployed in your Azure resource

 Getting Help
 ~~~~~~~~~~~~